UCT-EE-OCW/EE_Admin_Scripts/README.md

 EEE3095S_EEE3096S/
 ├── names.csv
 ├── Practical 2 - Benchmarking
-│   ├── EEE3095S_EEE3096S_Practical 2 - Benchmarking_STDNUM001_Number, Student.pdf
+│   ├── EEE3095S EEE3096S Practical 2 - Benchmarking STDNUM001 Number, Student.pdf
-│   ├── EEE3095S_EEE3096S_Practical 2 - Benchmarking_STDEXA001_Student, Example_STDDMM001_Student, Dummy.pdf
+│   ├── EEE3095S EEE3096S Practical 2 - Benchmarking STDEXA001 Student, Example STDDMM001 Student, Dummy.pdf
 └── IrrelevantFile.filetype
 ```
-The program uses student numbers that are alphabetised as unique identifiers, hence their inclusion
+The program uses student numbers that are alphabetised as unique identifiers, hence their inclusion.

 #### Processing Submissions
 This can be performed on renamed or not submissions.
 The application uses the names.csv file and goes through each folder.
 It creates an output csv called ```names_processed.csv``` which contains an column for each folder in the root directory.
-If a student number is found to be submitted, it will mark it as found.
+If a student number is found to be submitted, the program will mark that column with a "Y".